Fairly Allocating Many Goods with Few Queries: Three Agents

-Next, we present an algorithm that computes a contiguous EF1 allocation for three agents with identical valuations using a logarithmic number of queries.
-Not only will the contiguity condition be useful later in our algorithm for three agents with arbitrary valuations, but in certain applications it may also be desirable to produce a contiguous allocation.
+Next, we present an algorithm that computes a contiguous EF1 allocation for three agents with identical utilities using a logarithmic number of queries.
+Not only will the contiguity condition be useful later in our algorithm for three agents with arbitrary utilities, but in certain applications it may also be desirable to produce a contiguous allocation.
 For example, if the goods are office space, it is conceivable that each research group wishes to have a consecutive block of offices in order to facilitate collaboration within the group.
-While contiguous fair allocations of indivisible goods have recently been studied \citep{BCEI+17,Suk17}, to the best of our knowledge even the \emph{existence} of a contiguous EF1 allocation for three agents with identical valuations has not been established before, let alone an algorithm that computes such an allocation using a small number of queries.
+While contiguous fair allocations of indivisible goods have recently been studied \citep{BCEI+17,Suk17}, to the best of our knowledge even the \emph{existence} of a contiguous EF1 allocation for three agents with identical utilities has not been established before, let alone an algorithm that computes such an allocation using a small number of queries.
 Hence our result may be of interest even if one is not concerned with the number of queries made.
-In the appendix, the existence result is generalized to any number of agents with identical \emph{monotonic} valuations (Lemma~\ref{lem:manycontiguous}).
+In Section~\ref{sec:many}, the existence result is generalized to any number of agents with identical \emph{monotonic} utilities (Lemma~\ref{lem:manycontiguous}).\footnote{After we published an initial version of our paper, \citet{BCFI+19} independently proved this generalization.
+In addition, they showed the existence of a contiguous EF1 allocation for up to four agents with arbitrary monotonic utilities.}

+To demonstrate that the problem of establishing the existence of a contiguous EF1 allocation in this setting is not straightforward, we present a very natural approach that, perhaps surprisingly, does not work.
+We first pretend that the goods are divisible and find the two cut points that would divide the goods into three parts of exactly equal value.
+For each cut point, if the cut point falls between two (now indivisible) goods, we keep it; otherwise we round it either to the left or to the right.
+One might be tempted to claim that at least one of the resulting allocations must be EF1.
+Indeed, Lemma~\ref{lem:cutandchoose} implies that an analogous approach works for two agents.
+However, an example given in Appendix~\ref{app:ex} shows that the approach does not work for three agents, no matter how we round the cut points.

 \begin{framed}